graphic by David Horsey, LA Times

 The answer is extreme tribalism.
 It demands that you synchronize your thinking with your tribe's narrative regardless of logic and common sense.

 On March 28, 2020, a Facebook friend posted an article about Republican Senators Richard Burr and Kelly Loeffler selling stocks after closed-door Senate hearings warned the Coronavirus would be bad for the stock market.
-They may have engaged in illegal insider trading.
+They likely engaged in illegal insider trading.
 A Trump supporter commented that this was a smart thing for the senators to do and said that he had just sold stock.
 He asked if he should go to jail.

 This Trumper finds nothing wrong with insider trading when done by Republican senators.
 Since it's legal in his mind, he's simplified his reasoning to the question, “Why is selling stock illegal?”.
 The answer, “It's not.”, proves to him the righteousness of his tribe's narrative and that Democrats are the enemy of freedom.